 Undergraduate Student Assistant:

 Allison George assists the Social Justice Institute with its programs, events, and projects.
 She has worked with the Institute's student/youth leadership conference, PowerUp!, and the Voicing Action Project.
-She is a double-major at CWRU in Sociology and viola performance at the Cleveland Institute of Music.
+She has BA in sociology from CWRU and a BM in viola performance from the Cleveland Institute of Music.

 Leslye M. Huff, J.D., is a lawyer and managing member of Huff Law, LLC.
 She graduated with her J.D. from the Cleveland-Marshall College of Law, of Cleveland State University.
 Before that, she also received her B.S. in Education and a B.A. in Psychology from Cleveland State University.
 Huff is a published author of multiple articles and law review papers.
 She spends her free time golfing, writing, and performing on African drums, specifically Djembé, Batá, and Conga.
 Huff is a current resident of the East Cleveland community.